ljay79/docker-apache2-php7/README.md

 [![Docker build](http://dockeri.co/image/ljay/apache2-php7)](https://hub.docker.com/r/ljay/apache2-php7/)

 This repo creates a Docker image for Apache 2.4 + PHP 7.0 running on Amazon Linux.
-> Note: Apache modules and PHP INI is customized to run with Magento 1.9x .
-This setup by default might not fit your needs.

 ## PHP versions